BenjaminJonahZhang/scapi/doc/source/communication.rst

 The new multiparty implementation has two main parts:

 	* The first part is a communication that uses ActiveMQ queues in order to communicate between the parties.
 It uses a :java:ref:`TwoPartyCommunicationSetup` instance between each pair of parties.
-Thus, the classes that implement the queue multiparty communication are very slim since they delegate all functionality to the underline two party instances.
+Thus, the classes that implement the queue multiparty communication are very slim since they delegate all functionality to the underlying two party instances.

 	* The second part is a communication that uses sockets in order to communicate between the parties.
 In this implementation, using the two party communication will be less effective.
 A Two party object listens to incoming connection on a given fixed port.
-If the multiparty communication will use two party instances, every two party instance will have the same port number (given to the mltiparty comm) so all the objects will listen on the same port.
-This cannot be done in parallel since only one socket can be bind to each port at the same time.
-So the communication can be done only serially and that is not efficient.
+If the multiparty communication will use two party instances, every two party instance will have the same port number (given to the multiparty comm) so all the objects will listen on the same port.
+This cannot be done in parallel since only one socket can be bound to each port at the same time.
+So the communication can be done only serially which is not efficient.
 In light of this, we chose to have a different, but very similar, implementation that listens to incoming connections from **all** parties.
-When receiving a connection, the listenning thread will determine which party is calling and set the created socket to this party.
-The creation of the channels and the conneting step will be identical to the two party communication.
+When receiving a connection, the listening thread will determine which party is calling and set the created socket to this party.
+The creation of the channels and the connecting step will be identical to the two party communication.

-Both queues and sockets multiparty implementations have a plain communication and a secure communication channels.
+Both queues' and sockets' multiparty implementation has a plain communication and a secure communication channel.
 All the instructions (regarding the SSL protocol, ActiveMQ usage, etc) are the same as in the TwoPartyCommunicationSetup classes.

 ---------------------------------
 Setting up communication